Indian & Burmese Star Tortoises

-Indian / Sri Lankan Star tortoise eggs can be incubated at a constant temperature.
-Burmese Star eggs on the other hand benefit from, or require, a cooling period before incubation.
+Indian Star tortoise (Geochelone elegans) eggs can be incubated at a constant temperature, but Burmese Star (Geochelone platynota) eggs benefit from, or require, a cooling period before incubation.

-The trick is to get the substrate dampness and the air humidity just right.
-If the conditions in the incubator are too wet, eggs can absorb too much water, swell, and crack.
+The trick is to get the substrate dampness and the air humidity just right inside the incubator.
+If the substrate is too wet, eggs can absorb too much water, swell, and crack.
 It the air is too dry, the eggs can dehydrate or become too tough for the hatchlings to break through.
 When in doubt, it's safer to keep the substrate a bit too dry than too wet.

 Some Star tortoise breeders place eggs on dry vermiculite and then lightly spray the eggs with water as needed.
 Others strongly advice against egg spraying because this can cause eggs to crack.
-Instead, small amounts of warm water can be added directly into the incubation substrate.
+Instead, small amounts of warm water can be added directly into the incubation substrate without wetting the eggs.

 Introducing polluted water into the incubator can contaminate eggs and subsequently kill them.
 Distilled water is safest to use.
 It has been boiled to steam, and major bacteria, fungi, and other contaminants have been removed in the process.